-- 3.4.1 A person must not
+3.4.1 A person must not -

-- (a) use a Local Reserve; or

-- (b) commence or carry out development on a Local Reserve,

-without first having obtained planning approval under Part 9 of the Scheme.
+- (a) use a Local Reserve; or - (b) commence or carry out development on a Local Reserve, without first having obtained planning approval under Part 9 of the Scheme.

-- 3.4.2 In determining an application for planning approval the local government is to have due regard to - (a) the matters set out in clause 10.2; and - (b) the ultimate purpose intended for the Reserve. - 3.4.3 In the case of land reserved for the purposes of a public authority, the local government is to consult with that authority before determining an application for planning approval.
+- 3.4.2 In determining an application for planning approval the local government is to have due regard to- - (a) the matters set out in clause 10.2; and - (b) the ultimate purpose intended for the Reserve.

+3.4.3 In the case of land reserved for the purposes of a public authority, the local government is to consult with that authority before determining an application for planning approval.

-Part 4 - Zones and the Use of Land
+Part 3 - Zones and use of land